edbzn/edbzn.github.io/content/blog/understanding-nx-affected-graph-vs-cache-hits/index.md

 <Note>

 By default, Nx caches task results locally on your machine.
-For even greater benefit in team environments and CI pipelines, Nx can use **remote caching** so that if one developer or CI job has already built a project, others can get a cache hit and skip rebuilding it.
+For greater benefit in team environments and CI pipelines, Nx can use **remote caching** so that if one developer or CI job has already built a project, others can get a cache hit and skip rebuilding it.

 </Note>